-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-PROPOSALS OF STOCKHOLDERS AND STOCKHOLDER NOMINATIONS FOR 2005 ANNUAL MEETING
+PROPOSALS OF STOCKHOLDERS AND STOCKHOLDER NOMINATIONS FOR 2006 ANNUAL MEETING

 Under certain circumstances, stockholders are entitled to present proposals at stockholder meetings.
-The 2005 annual meeting of stockholders is presently expected to be held on or about June 3, 2005.
+Currently, the 2006 annual meeting of stockholders is expected to be held on or about June 1, 2006.

-SEC rules provide that any stockholder proposal to be included in the proxy statement for the Company's 2005 annual meeting must be received by the Secretary of the Company at the Company's office at 3050 East Hillcrest Drive, Westlake Village, California 91362 prior to December 31, 2004, in a form that complies with applicable regulations.
-If the date of the 2005 annual meeting is advanced or delayed more than 30 days from the date of the 2004 annual meeting, stockholder proposals intended to be included in the proxy statement for the 2005 annual meeting must be received by us within a reasonable time before the Company begins to print and mail the proxy statement for the 2005 annual meeting.
-Upon any determination that the date of the 2005 annual meeting will be advanced or delayed by more than 30 days from the date of the 2004 annual meeting, the Company will disclose the change in the earliest practicable Quarterly Report on Form 10-Q.
+SEC rules provide that any stockholder proposal to be included in the proxy statement for the Company's 2006 annual meeting must be received by the Secretary of the Company at the Company's office at 3050 East Hillcrest Drive, Westlake Village, California 91362 prior to December 29, 2005, in a form that complies with applicable regulations.
+If the date of the 2006 annual meeting is advanced or delayed more than 30 days from the date of the 2006 annual meeting, stockholder proposals intended to be included in the proxy statement for the 2006 annual meeting must be received by us within a reasonable time before the Company begins to print and mail the proxy statement for the 2006 annual meeting.
+Upon any determination that the date of the 2006 annual meeting will be advanced or delayed by more than 30 days from the date of the 2005 annual meeting, the Company will disclose the change in the earliest practicable Quarterly Report on Form 10-Q.

 SEC rules also govern a company's ability to use discretionary proxy authority with respect to stockholder proposals that were not submitted by the stockholders in time to be included in the proxy statement.
-In the event a stockholder proposal is not submitted to the Company prior to March 15, 2005, the proxies solicited by the Board of Directors for the 2005 annual meeting of stockholders will confer authority on the proxyholders to vote the shares in accordance with their best judgment and discretion if the proposal is presented at the 2005 annual meeting of stockholders without any discussion of the proposal in the proxy statement for such meeting.
+In the event a stockholder proposal is not submitted to the Company prior to March 14, 2006, the proxies solicited by the Board of Directors for the 2006 annual meeting of stockholders will confer authority on the Proxyholders to vote the shares in accordance with their best judgment and discretion if the proposal is presented at the 2006 annual meeting of stockholders without any discussion of the proposal in the proxy statement for such meeting.

-Stockholders may nominate candidates for the board of directors at an annual meeting.
-Stockholders who wish to request that the Nominating Committee consider a candidate for the 2005 annual meeting should submit information about the candidate to the Nominating Committee a reasonable time before the Company begins to print and mail the proxy statement for the 2005 annual meeting.
+Stockholders may nominate candidates for the Board of Directors at an annual meeting.
+Stockholders who wish to request that the Nominating Committee consider a candidate for the 2006 annual meeting should submit information about the candidate to the Nominating Committee a reasonable time before the Company begins to print and mail the proxy statement for the 2006 annual meeting.
 The requesting stockholder should provide sufficient biographical information about the proposed candidate to satisfy the requirements of the Securities and Exchange Commission for inclusion in the proxy statement and to permit the Nominating Committee to evaluate the proposed candidate in light of the criteria described under the caption "Nominating Procedures and Criteria."
-The request should also provide the full name, address and telephone number of the requesting stockholder and sufficient information to verify that the requesting shareholder is eligible to vote at the 2005 annual meeting.
-Additional information and certifications by the requesting stockholder and the proposed candidate may be required before the Nominating Committee can make its evaluation.
+The requesting stockholder and sufficient information to verify that the requesting shareholder is eligible to vote at the 2006 annual meeting.
+Additional information and certifications by the requesting stockholder make its evaluation.